 - Using tongs, place each wing on the parchment lined baking sheet.
 Bake the wings for 20 minutes.
 Remove from oven, toss the wings once again in the butter mixture, and bake once again for an additional 10 minutes.

-- Garnish with thinly sliced green onion and serve immediately!
+- Garnish serve immediately!